About Migraine Art

 About the Collection

 Migraine, and particularly the visual disturbances associated with the aura stage of the condition, has inspired many artists through the centuries.
-Both van Gogh and Picasso were affected by the condition, and some of their artwork may reflect their experiences as migraineurs.
-The Migraine Art Collection contains modern, and everyday, expressions of life with migraine.
+The Migraine Art Collection contains a wealth of modern, everyday, expressions of life with migraine.
 The artists come from every walk of life; some are professional, while others are amateurs who profess to have ‘no experience in drawing’.
 The collection contains works by both adults and children and depicts a variety of subjects including: the visual disturbances associated with aura; the pain and suffering experienced during an attack; and the effect migraine has on everyday life.
+The collection is the subject of the final chapter in Katherine Foxhall’s Migraine: A History (2019).

 Most of the collection of art held by the charity Migraine Action was created in response to the ‘Migraine Art’ competitions organised between 1980 and 1987.
 These competitions were co-sponsored by the then British Migraine Association and WB Pharmaceuticals, a sister company of Boehringer Ingelheim, and were the brain child of Derek Robinson and Peter Wilson (MBE).
 Robinson was interested in the potential of using the artwork to promote the medical products of WB Pharmaceuticals.
 Meanwhile, as Founder-President of the British Migraine Association Wilson wanted to promote awareness of the charity.
 He also wished to use the artwork to educate and inform the public and medical professionals about the symptoms and consequences of migraine.
 This rationale for launching the competition was expressed in his first call for contributions (Aug.
 1980):